Reza Malekzadeh

-Reza Malekzadeh (رضا ملکزاده; born 1952 in Kazerun, Fars Province, Iran) is an Iranian medical scientist and gastroenterologist.
+Reza Malekzadeh (رضا ملکزاده; born 1952 in Kazerun, Fars Province, Iran) is an Iranian researcher, in medical fields and a gastroenterologist.

 Career

-Malekzadeh studied medicine at Shiraz University.
-He continued his studies to become specialized in Internal Medicine in Shiraz University where he did as well his fellowship in gastroenterology.
-In 1985, he joined the department of gastroenterology at Free Royal Hospital in London.
-After his return to Iran, he got a faculty position at Shiraz University and later on at Tehran University of Medical Sciences where he is currently a full professor of internal medicine.
+Malekzadeh pursued education at Shiraz University.
+He advanced his training by specializing in Internal Medicine at the university, where he also completed his fellowship in gastroenterology.
+In 1985 he became part of the gastroenterology department at Free Royal Hospital in London.
+Upon returning to Iran he secured a faculty role at Shiraz University.
+Subsequently, at Tehran University of Medical Sciences. where he is currently a full professor of internal medicine.
 He is also an Honorary Professor at University of Birmingham, UK.